ruiseixasm/Robust-EEPROM/README.md

 To use the library in your own sketch, select it from *Sketch > Import Library*.

 ## What is Robust_EEPROM
-The Robust_EEPROM library alows the use unalocated bytes on an EEPROM memory as redundant memory for failed bytes of the alocated one.
-It does this by using 8/9ths as data bytes and 1/9th as control bytes of the total memory allocated, these control bytes are bit markers of failed data bytes.
+The Robust_EEPROM library alows the use of unalocated bytes on an EEPROM memory as redundant memory for failed allocated bytes.
+It does this by using 8/9ths as data bytes and 1/9th as control bytes of the total physical memory, these control bytes are bit markers of failed data bytes.
 This way it works as a virtual memory that is then translated to the physical one accordingly to the amount of working bytes.
+Physical bytes have a life span of more than 100,000 write cycles after which they become unnusable.

 ## Usage
 ### **How to include**